tfgg/yournextmep/_candidates/eu2014/libdem/sue-mcguire.md

 person: sue-mcguire
 region: north-west
 party: libdem
-title: North West - Liberal Democrats - Sue McGuire
+title: Sue McGuire is running for MEP in North West for the Liberal Democrats
 incumbent: false
 ---